carlmontanari/scrapli/README.md

 ## Disabling Paging

-scrapli native driver attempts to send `terminal length 0` to disable paging by default.
+scrapli `Scrape` driver attempts to send `terminal length 0` to disable paging by default.
 In the future this will likely be removed and relegated to the device drivers only.
 For all drivers, there is a standard disable paging string already configured for you, however this is of course user configurable.
 In addition to passing a string to send to disable paging, scrapli supports passing a callable.
 This callable should accept the drivers reference to